“The Lesson of Heaven’s KOHEN HAGADOL”

 In my vision, I saw Adonai for the first time as King David saw Him, as Savior.
 See the Tabernacle as the picture of heaven; see the elements in it as the picture of our sanctification, and see the veil as the Holy Boundary separating sinful man from the face of a Holy God.
 The love of Yahweh pierced my heart.

 We, His image bearers, who are incapable of bearing His image, were graced with all the Creator had to give; all of Himself.
-Every facet of His majesty was sacrificed to bring us back home into the Garden; into His Presence.
+Every facet of His majesty was sacrificed to bring us back home into the Garden and into His Presence.
 Oh, the love of the Father!

 This is the Lesson of Heaven’s KOHEN HAGODAL: “God made this sinless man be a sin offering on our behalf, so that in union with him we might fully share in God’s righteousness.”
 (II Corinthians 5:21 CJB)